Compound Interest

 - Banks, insurance companies, etc. generally levy compound interest.

-- While calculating the compound interest, the rate of interest, and each time period must be of the same duration.
+- Note that while finding compound interest, each time period and the rate of interest must be of the same duration.

-Tips & Tricks
+Tips & Tricks:

-- The rule of 72: It is a quick method to know how long it will take for your money to double.
-Doubling Time = 72/Interest Rate
+- The rule of 72: It is a quick method to know how long it will take for your money to double when the amount is compounded annually.
+It says two things:

-Solved Examples on Compound Interest
+Solved Examples of Compound Interest

 -